simdjson/simdjson/tape.md

 Each JSON document will have two special 64-bit tape elements representing a root node, one at the beginning and one at the end.

-- The first 64-bit tape element contains the value `('r'<<56) + x` where `x` is the location on the tape of the last root element.
+- The first 64-bit tape element contains the value `('r' << 56) + x` where `x` is the location on the tape of the last root element.
-- The last 64-bit tape element contains the value ('r'<< 56).
+- The last 64-bit tape element contains the value `('r' << 56)`.

 All of the parsed document is located between these two 64-bit tape elements.

-Hint: we can read the first tape element to determine the length of the tape.
+Hint: We can read the first tape element to determine the length of the tape.

 ## Strings

 We prefix the string data itself by a 32-bit header to be interpreted as a 32-bit integer.
 It indicates the length of the string.
 The actual string data starts at an offset of 4 bytes.

 We store string values using UTF-8 encoding with null termination on a separate tape.
-A string value is represented on the main tape as the 64-bit tape element `('"'<< 56) + x` where the payload `x` is the location on the string tape of the null-terminated string.
+A string value is represented on the main tape as the 64-bit tape element `('"' << 56) + x` where the payload `x` is the location on the string tape of the null-terminated string.

 ## Arrays

 JSON arrays are represented using two 64-bit tape elements.

-- The first  64-bit tape element contains the value ('[' << 56) + x where the payload x is 1 + the index of the second 64-bit tape element on the tape.
+- The first 64-bit tape element contains the value `('[' << 56) + x` where the payload `x` is 1 + the index of the second 64-bit tape element on the tape.
-- The second 64-bit tape element contains the value (']' << 56) + x where the payload x contains the index of the first 64-bit tape element on the tape.
+- The second 64-bit tape element contains the value `(']' << 56) + x` where the payload `x` contains the index of the first 64-bit tape element on the tape.

-All the content of the array is located between these two tape elements,including arrays and objects.
+All the content of the array is located between these two tape elements, including arrays and objects.

 Performance consideration: We can skip the content of an array entirely by accessing the first 64-bit tape element, reading the payload and moving to the corresponding index on the tape.